-Our domestic Relations Lawyers, Attorneys Heather Johnston and Eli Heller, can help you through the dissolution process in Portage County and Summit County and guide you through every step of the way.
+Our domestic Relations Lawyer, Attorney Heather Johnston, can help you through the dissolution process in Portage County and Summit County and guide you through every step of the way.

 The ohiocrimelawyer.com website is designed for general information only.
 Any information on this site is not to be construed as formal legal advice from a criminal defense lawyer, a DUIlawyer, a family law lawyer or wills, probate, trusts and estate planning lawyer, nor formation of a lawyer/client relationship.
 Persons accessing this site are encouraged to seek personal advice regarding their individual legal issues.

 The attorneys in our law firm primarily service Portage County courts (Ravenna and Kent), and Summit County courts (Akron, Stow, Barberton).
 Cases in all other courts in North East Ohio, including Cuyahoga County courts (Cleveland, Garfield Heights, Bedford, Parma, Rocky River etc…) are handled under specific terms and conditions.